Good Times with Mo: History

 In 2013, the show was under a five-month suspension and was replaced by First Thing in the Morning, hosted by Sam Oh and Gibb.
 Mo returned when the show was revived on December 2, 2013, with Sam and Gibb as co-hosts.

 In January 2014, Mikey Bustos replaced Gibb, but Bustos himself also ended up leaving a year after; after an off-air disagreement with his co-host Mo Twister.
 The show was temporarily a two-(wo)man army with Mo and Sam for many months (while also having guest co-hosts in Guji Lorenzana & Mara Aquino) before Bustos was officially replaced by Nikko Ramos in late November 2015.

 In mid-2016, Senator Bam Aquino guested on Good Times with Mo.
 A few weeks later, he officially became a regular guest co-host once every week on the show until March 7, 2017.

 In March 2018, DJ Sam Oh announced that she will be taking an indefinite leave from the show to do the Camino de Santiago.
 After she left in April, the show had numerous people sit-ins as they search for a new co-host in the event that Sam Oh does not return.
 On August 13, 2018, it was announced that KC Montero would be the new co-host.

 Later towards the end of 2018, Nikko Ramos left the show, unannounced.
 Since then, Hannah Bacani filled-in for his place until in January 2019, when she is now the permanent co-host of the show replacing Ramos.

-In October 2019, CJ Rivera and Suzy replaced Bacani when the latter moved to a new show "Wake Up Manila" airing from 5:00~7:00 a.m., while the former's show (Sunny Side Up) merged with Good Times thus reverting the show to a 3-hour program from a two-hour show which was done during Magic 89.9's reorganization of programming earlier that year.
+In October 2019, CJ Rivera and Suzy replaced Bacani when the latter moved to a new show "Wake Up Manila" airing from 5:00 to 7:00 a.m., while the former's show (Sunny Side Up) merged with Good Times thus reverting the show to a 3-hour program from a two-hour show which was done during Magic 89.9's reorganization of programming earlier that year.

+Good Times returns on air after few months of hiatus.
+Mo Twister and Sam Oh also returns as hosts of the show.
+It is slated to air again on February 14, 2024 (Valentine's Day).
+Later on March 5, Karylle Tatlonghari officially announced as the third co-host of the show.
+Alex Calleja and Mara Aquino also added in the show while Bam Aquino is on once a week occasionally.